space-wizards/docs/src/en/space-station-14/mapping.md

 ## Start Mapping

 Now to start creating maps follow the below steps:
 1. Start both the client and server.
-On Windows, this can be done by launching both the "runclient.bat" and "runserver.bat" files in your cloned repository directory.
+On Windows, this can be done by launching both the "runclient.bat" and "runserver.bat" files in your cloned repository directory, after building the project / solution at least once.
 2. Once the game client loads up, connect to the server.
 3. Press the backtick/tilde key <kbd>`</kbd> to open the debug console, which allows you to run console commands.
 4. Run the `mapping [MapID] [MapFile]` command to either create a new map or edit an existing one.